The Trans-Siberian: Xmas & New Year

 If I travel alone, do I have to pay the single supplement?

 If you do not want to share a hotel room with another person in the group, you will have to pay the single supplement.
-However, if you are willing to share we will team you up with another passenger of the same sex and similar age in the hotels.
+However, if you are willing to share we will team you up with another passenger of the same sex in the hotels.
 If a match-up is not possible, we will upgrade you at our expense.
+Please note, the single supplement covers only the hotel accommodation.
+It does not cover the train journey.
+We use twin-berth compartments on the train (or buy out a 4-berth for twin share use if 2-berth is unavailable).
+Should you wish to upgrade to single occupancy a further charge will apply – POA.

 Why are meals on the trains not included and how much do they cost?